EvolutionJobs/Evolution-StepStone/README.md

 This token can be re-used for up to `token.Expires` in seconds.

-This token will hold the keys for all the services configured.
+This token will hold the keys for all the services configured and is unique to the user, it should not be shared between users.

+The username and session key are passed in the header for every request - they can be anything, but should uniquely identify the application user.

-### Authentication Errors
+#### Authentication Errors

 Authentication can time out and will throw a `StepStoneAuthenticationException` if a request is made with an outdated token.